 Start in a stable plank position, trying to hold your hips in line with your back (no drooping!)
 Put your feet shoulder-width apart for the secureness.
 Holding kettlebells with both of your hands, put one hand up.
 Slowly put it down to get back to the starting position.
 Alternate sides with minimal rotation.

-Make sure the kettlebells or dumbbells you picked are stable and secure enough for you to put your hands on and to pick up while staying in a plank position!
+Make sure the kettlebells or dumbbells you picked are stable and secure enough for you to put your hands on and to pick up while staying in the plank position!

 Regression: a hand plank, raising legs and arms

-Start in a lunge position, both knees forming a 90-degree angle.
+Start in the lunge position, both knees forming a 90-degree angle.
 Squeezing your glutes, jump off the ground and land in the opposite lunge pose.